Shub4am/Popular-Movies/README.md

 # Popular-Movies
-Part 2 of the NAnodegree Project by Udacity
+Part 2 of the Nanodegree Project by Udacity

 ### Project Overview
 Welcome back to Popular Movies!
 In this second and final stage, I added additional functionality to the app I built in Stage 1.